Map-A-Droid/MAD-ATV/README_64bit.md

  - Select the "Network" option
  - Select the "IP settings" option
  - Select the "Static" option
- - Enter manual ip address info
+ - Enter manual IP address info
  - Once that is saved, you can press escape to get back to the app tray
  - Disconnect the keyboard and plug the USB drive into the USB port for that device
  - Continue with [Prepare device for auto-config](#prepare-device-for-auto-config)